Redis Persistence Management

 Manually Save Data with SAVE

-In this step, we will learn how to manually trigger a Redis database save using the SAVE command.
-While Redis automatically saves data based on the RDB configuration (as set in step 1) and appends write operations to the AOF file (if enabled, as in step 2), you can also force a save at any time.
-This is useful for creating backups or ensuring data is written to disk before a planned shutdown.
+In this step, you will learn how to manually trigger an RDB snapshot using the SAVE command.
+While Redis saves data automatically based on your configuration, a manual save is useful for creating backups or ensuring data is persisted before a planned maintenance event.

 redis-cli